codeadamca/codeadam-react-core/README.md

-# React Cores for codeadam.ca Assets
+# React Core for codeadam.ca Assets

 The React core I use to build codeadam.ca assets.
 Cire is currently used at the following asstes: